4legssoftware/4ls-aws-utilities/README.md

 # AWS Utilities

-This is just a collection of notes and convenience scripts for various AWS chores.
+A collection of notes and convenience scripts for various AWS chores.

-### Conventions
+## AWS Login Required

 * All scripts assume your `AWS_PROFILE` environment variable is set and has the necessary permissions.

+### Updating your AWS Session Token (utilizing 1Password)

+* Authenticate with 1Password
+  * `rake "mfa[<op-item>,<op-vault>]`
+  * This will require you to then type in your password unless a valid OP_SESSION ENV var is found
+  * To use a default item, set as an environment variable `OP_ITEM`
+  * To use a default vault, set as an environment variable `OP_VAULT`

+## Conventions

 * Where usage notes below include bracketed strings, replace them with actual values.
 * e.g. replace `<region>` with `ap-south-1`
-  * For scripts requiring access to 1Password, you must already be logged in
-    * A convenient helper is to add a command line alias to your profile
-    * e.g. `alias myvault='eval $(op signin myvault)'` for the vault "myvault"

 ## Credentials